-The mission of KBS is to increase our understanding of natural and managed ecosystems and their linkages to society.
+The mission of the W.K.
+Kellogg Biological Station (KBS) is to increase our understanding of natural and managed ecosystems and their linkages to society.

 This entails three main integrative activities:

-- Promote and support multi-disciplinary research in ecology, agriculture, natural resources and the environment, across the continuum of basic to applied research.
+- Promote and support multi-disciplinary research in ecology, evolutionary biology, agriculture, and conservation biology across the continuum of basic to applied research.

-- Provide MSU students with inquiry-based educational opportunities in ecology, agriculture, natural resources, and the environment.
+- Provide MSU students with inquiry-based educational opportunities in ecology, evolutionary biology, agriculture, and conservation biology.

 - Provide outreach programs that bring KBS expertise to bear on environmental issues of public importance.